Library Subset

 In this case, we must use a return annotation to declare the relationship between the value of the match discriminee and the type of the result.
 There is no annotation that lets us declare a relationship between the discriminee and the type of a variable that is already in scope; hence, we delay the binding of pf, so that we can use the return annotation to express the needed relationship.

-We are lucky that Coq's heuristics infer the return clause (specifically, return n > 0 -> nat) for us in this case.
-In general, however, the inference problem is undecidable.
+By making explicit the functional relationship between value n and the result type of the match, we guide Coq toward proper type checking.
+The clause for this example follows by simple copying of the original annotation on the definition.
+In general, however, the match annotation inference problem is undecidable.
 The known undecidable problem of higher-order unification reduces to the match type inference problem.
 Over time, Coq is enhanced with more and more heuristics to get around this problem, but there must always exist matches whose types Coq cannot infer without annotations.

 Let us now take a look at the OCaml code Coq generates for pred_strong1.